A Complete Guide to Planning a School Carnival

 9. Sell Carnival Tickets Online

 It’s important to price your event high enough to reach your goals but not so expensive that people can’t afford to participate.
-Some schools allow free entry to their school carnivals to maximize attendance and simply charge for games, activities, and snacks inside the venue.
+Some schools allow free entry to their carnivals to maximize attendance and charge for games, activities, and snacks inside the venue.
 Depending on the attraction’s cost, a specific ticket price would be applied to it.
 For example, face painting might require two tickets, whereas the dunk tank could cost 4.
 This can be organized before the event online to promote a safer, more convenient experience.
-On the day of the school carnival, just make sure to assign a booth for top-ups for those who run out of tickets.
+On the day of the school carnival, assign a booth for top-ups for those who run out of tickets.

 DoJiggy Can Help with Donor-Friendly Websites for School Carnivals